 Location: @ser_soc twitter feed, #serendipityreads

-Time: 5PM BST/GMT on Fridays (~monthly; see below for scheduled papers)
+New Time: 19:30 BST/GMT on Tuesdays (~monthly; see below for scheduled papers)

 We launch each discussion with an introduction to the paper and general introductions of authors and chair.
-Then we post discussion points based on the paper every fifteen minutes until 6PM BST/GMT – but the joy of twitter is that the discussion can go on!
+Then we post discussion points based on the paper every fifteen minutes for one hour or discussion – but the joy of twitter is it can continue after that!
 So follow along with the @ser_soc twitter feed or via #serendipityreads

 Upcoming #serendipityreads events

 November 30, 2021

 Wa/ondering with data – or, Responsibly measuring socio-technical serendipity in the urban environment – by Sabrina Sauer & Samantha Copeland